Getting started with MiRoCloud¶

 Once logged in, you should see something like the following:

 To start the simulator, click on "Open".
 An AWS virtual machine on the other end will start booting a new session (or "instance", as we call it).
-Wait about a minute for it to load, the new session should appear under the APPLICATION LIST pane.
+Wait about a minute ot two for it to load, the new session should appear under the APPLICATION LIST pane.
 Once that's done, click on the "Launch" button to launch the MIROcloud session (shown below).

 Once everything has been loaded successfully, you should see something like the following: